ValtteriL/iec62443-svv-demo/SVV-1.md

 - Test that the application does not work if no password is set
 - Test that the application does not work with password shorther than 8 characters

+#### CR 3.6 Deterministic output

+The component is not connected to automation process physically or logically.